hkbakke/fwgen/README.rst

 By default fwgen will give an error if the config file is missing.
 This is by design to prevent accidental application of the very restrictive default firewall settings, which basically only allows host internal traffic.

-To finish up you should do the following (replace python3 with python if python 2 is used):
+To create your initial config file you should run:

 ::

-    mkdir /etc/fwgen
-    cp $(python3 -c 'import fwgen, os; print(os.path.dirname(fwgen.__file__))')/etc/config.yml.example \
-        /etc/fwgen/config.yml
-    chown -R root. /etc/fwgen
-    chmod 600 /etc/fwgen/*.yml
+    fwgen --create-config-dir

-Update ``/etc/fwgen/config.yml`` with your ruleset.
+Update the config with your ruleset.
 Look at the `example configuration`_ for guidance.

 Usage
 =====